Today's Thursday • 8 mins read

 — William Arthur Ward

-2. You forgot that you have forgiven yourself.
+2. You forgot you already forgave yourself.

 Most of us can forgive and forget.
 We just don’t want the other person to forget that we forgave.